Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Potato Chips

 If you want to give potato chips to a parrot, make them yourself.
 Slice potatoes thinly and bake them in the oven.
-Avoid adding extra salt or oil for flavor.
+Avoid adding extra salt or oil for added flavor.

 Large Raw Beans